 Being eco-friendly used to mean separating the paper, cardboard, and plastic in our rubbish bins.
 It meant planting trees and dropping small change into green charity shakers made us all feel we were doing our bit for climate change.
 We used to think that unleaded petrol and printing on recycled paper was enough.

 Now we know better.

-Most of us need an incentive more than just the warm-fuzzy feeling you get when you’ve done something good.
-And why shouldn’t we be rewarded for making more ethical business choices?
+Most of us like incentives and rewards.
+We want something more than just the warm-fuzzy feeling you get when you’ve done something good.
+And why shouldn’t you be rewarded for making more ethical business choices?

 Reduce Your Energy Bills

 All the effort and energy that your members put into their workouts is going to waste.